Wodan58/G3-JOY-1/doc/INSTALL.md

 Compilation with tcc means that the makefile needs to be adjusted: tcc instead of gcc and the -lm in the linker flags can be removed.

-Tcc links with msvcrt.dll, that is present on all Windows systems.